arkits/archit.xyz/content/posts/sba-cli.md

 With the arguments from the command, sba-cli figures out the right REST call to make, parses the response and prints it out - in a more human readable format.

+Please excuse the text rendering on the website; here are [screenshots more of sba-cli in operation](https://github.com/arkits/spring-boot-actuator-cli/blob/main/docs/screenshots/README.md)

 ### Inventory Management

-Chances are that you are managing multiple micro-services. sba-cli is designed to support this is use case by allowing the user to supply an Inventory.
-An Inventory can be defined in a `config.yaml` file that must be placed in the same directory as sba-cli.
-Here is the sample Inventory -
+To address the use case of managing multiple micro-services, sba-cli support allows the user to supply an Inventory.
+An Inventory can be defined in a `config.yaml` file, which sba-cli reads on init.
+A listing in the Inventory describes an instance of an application - listing the base URL, authorization etc. Here is the sample Inventory -

 ```yaml
 inventory: